georgetown-cset/eto-orca/SQL_cleaning.md

   count DESC
 ```

-Looking at the top 10k funder rows in order, we see commmon patterns emerge.
+Looking at the top 10k funder rows in order, we see common patterns emerge.

 __Capitalization error:__
 ```